Acta Obstetricia et Gynecologica Scandinavica

 Cite all Supporting Information content consecutively in the text.
 Citations should be clearly labelled as “Supporting Information Content” on submission.
 Include a sequential number (S1, S2, S3 etc.) and provide a brief description of the supplemental content.
 Provide a legend on Supporting Information content at the end of the text, and list each legend in the order in which the material is cited in the text.
 The legends must be numbered to match the citations from the text.
 Include a title and a brief summary of the content.
 For audio and video files, include also the author's name(s), videographer, participants, length (minutes), and size (MB).
 Permission statements from patients/relevant other individuals may be required.

-The main text part of the manuscript should in general not exceed 3500 words (for more information about article length, see notes by specific article types below).
+The main text part of the manuscript should in general not exceed 3500 words; less than 3000 is preferred (for more information about article length, see notes by specific article types below).
 If an especially long text is necessary, authors are asked to explain the reason for this in their Cover Letter.

 Decimals should be indicated by points after the whole number (0.5; 0.001) and thousands by an extra space for figures over 9999, but not by commas or points (for example 1000, 20 500).